ILR VISA UK

 Priority and Super Priority Services

-• Priority Service: The application is processed within 5 working days.
+• Priority Service: 5 working days.

-• Super Priority Service: The application is processed by the end of the next working day.
+• Super Priority Service: Next working day.

 Tips to Expedite Your Application